Bath, Somerset: Roads

+The Bath Clean Air Zone was introduced for central Bath on 15 March 2021.
+A Class C zone, it charges the most polluting commercial vehicles £9 per day (and up to £100 per day for coaches and HGVs).
+It is the first UK road pollution charging zone outside London, and reduced nitrogen dioxide levels in the city by 26% over the following two years, meeting legal standards.

 Cycling

 Bath is on National Cycle Route 4, with one of Britain's first cycleways, the Bristol and Bath Railway Path, to the west, and an eastern route toward London on the canal towpath.
 Bath is about 20 mi from Bristol Airport.
 Bath also benefits from several bridleways and byways.